prithvinevercodes-ctrl/cpp-logic-foundation/README.md

 ✔ seventh program: calculating permutation (nPr) using functions.
 ✔ eighth program: Pascal training for n numbers with proper spacing using multiple Functions ✔ ninth program: Swapping Digits , by using and not using extra variable.
+  Tenth program : Sum upto N number using recusion eleventh program: Factorial of number using recursion. tweleth program: making power(a,b) to find a^b using recurn